Evidence-based health education and wellness guidance you can trust.

 8. When to use patches, when to use creams, and when to combine them

-Use a patch when:
+Use a pimple patch when:

-• You need immediate cosmetic control before an event.
+• You need quick cosmetic improvement

-Use a cream when:
+Use a pimple cream when:

-• You’re treating blackheads, clogged pores, or widespread acne.
+• You’re treating blackheads or clogged pores

-• You need long-term prevention (retinoids, benzoyl peroxide, salicylic acid).
+• You need long-term prevention

-Combine them carefully:
+Combine them safely:

 9. How to use pimple patches correctly — step-by-step